In one month this platform serves 6 billion video views. That’s one really big reason to learn how to get noticed on Youtube.

 Have a solid call to action at the end

 YouTube would generally present videos similar to the one already watched at the end of the video.
-Most people would never utilize this space.
+Most people would never utilize this space, but this is one of the main steps on how to get noticed on Youtube.

 But you can develop a custom outro slate for the YouTube video and include a good Call to Action.
 Along with that you can also use annotations to link to your own videos and gain even more views.